 Saying yes to a request feels good … in the moment.
 We want to be the type of person that helps someone.
-We want to be seen at the type of person that helps someone.
 But saying yes carries a cost.
 One that’s often paid in the days, weeks, or even years in the future.
-You say yes to one meeting but it quickly becomes a weekly meeting.
+You say yes to one meeting, but it quickly becomes a weekly meeting.
 You say yes to working on a new project, thinking it’s small, only to watch as it grows like a week.
 You say yes to dinner with a colleague, that turns into another dinner.
 Saying yes consumes time, whereas saying no creates time.

 Saying no is hard.
 Nobody knew that better than Steve Jobs, who said: “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying ‘no’ to 1,000 things.”

-The first time I said no to my boss I thought I was going to be fired.
-Of course I wanted to impress him.
+The first time I said no to my boss, I thought I was going to be fired.
+Of course, I wanted to impress him.
 But I knew that saying yes wasn’t going to impress him for long if I couldn’t deliver on all of his requests.
 So I said no to the non-essential requests.
-And there was a lot of them.
-As the new guy you get the grunt work.
-I wasn’t opposed to doing that, but I also saw it as my job to make sure I carved out and protected space to do my actual work.
+And there were a lot of them.
+As the new guy, you get the grunt work.
+I wasn’t opposed to doing that, but I also saw it as my job to make sure I carved out and protected space from doing my actual work.
 And because I wasn’t weighed down with too many projects, I could be more opportunistic, saying yes when a particularly challenging or interesting project came up.